 Originally from a very small conservative island in the English Channel, Jack (he/him) escaped his old life of finance and heteronormativity in 2012 with an unplanned move to Toronto having met a Canadian.
 During a forced period of being unable to work, Jack found photography and began studying what surrounded him - dogs, fashion and the queer and trans community.
 Jack founded alljackedup in 2014 and just as his work (and beard) were gaining traction, he was dealt a devastating blow of transphobia.
 Jack found himself with no secure income, little in the way of a support network and fearing homelessness.

 Life became a living hell for over a year.
 One of Jack’s friends gave him the number of a boxer puppy advertisement and told him to call it like his life depended on it.
 It did, and he did.
 Jet Jackson bounced into Jack’s life in February 2017 and slowly life got back on track.
 Jack founded Doggy Dates Toronto - a dog walking and photography company in the fall of 2017.
-Jack is a proud AF trans man and sits on the advisory board of Liisbeth Magazine - a feminist magazine for entrepreneurs and change makers.
+Jack is a proud AF trans man and sits on the Inspire Awards board and the board of Liisbeth Magazine - a feminist magazine for entrepreneurs and change makers.